 As much as I enjoyed my two-day retreat at The Royal Foundation of St. Katharine, I won’t return for two reasons: the area around it is unlovely, and to get there is complicated.
 From the subway line you have to switch to the DLR line (Docklands Light Railway).
 On the Monday, I checked out and moved into central London to one of my most favorite neighborhoods (Bloomsbury) and to a new hotel I hadn’t tried before.

-To follow my journey, scroll to the top of this page and click on Next.
+To follow my journey, scroll to the top of this page and click on Next in right-hand corner.